nDZIB/ndzib/README.md

 - 🔭Got an App or Website idea?
 Let's connect to talk more about this.
 - 📫 How to reach me: brunoserkwi@gmail.com
 - 😄 Pronouns: He/Him
+- 🌱 I’m currently contributing to https://ezrangle.com
 <!--- ⚡ Fun fact: ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 🌱 I’m currently learning React
 -->